21-22 Hunter Health and Safety Plan

 - Parents/Guardians will not be allowed to wait with/for students during arrival and dismissal staging locations.

-- Volunteers are not allowed into the building until further notice.
+- Volunteers and visitors are not allowed into the building until further notice.

 - Masks are expected to be worn when in the building and follow all physical distancing and universal precautions.

-- Staff will wear a cloth mask and ensure students are also wearing a cloth mask or provide them with one.
+- Staff will wear a cloth mask and ensure students are also wearing a cloth mask or provide them with one unless the student has a medical mask exemption on file.

 - Staff will assist in the supervision of students during arrival/dismissal.